RobertLeisner/Bodoconsult.AppInfrastructure/Bodoconsult.App/AppStartInfrastructure.md

 # App start infrastructure for console and Winforms apps

-The Bodoconsult.App contains the infrastructure to set up a console with commonly used features like
+The Bodoconsult.App contains the infrastructure to set up certain types of apps with commonly used features like

 -   Reading appsettings.json, keep it in memory for later usage and extract connection string and logging settings from it
 -   Setup a central logger
 -   Setup DI containers for production and testing environment
 -   Start the console app and run workload in a separate thread
+-   Unhandled exception handling

+Bodoconsult.App supports the following MS Windows apps:

+-   Console app
+-   WinForms apps (classical WinForms app or service-like app with a very limited WinForms based UI)
+-   Windows background service

-Base classes for app start infrastructure are the BaseAppBuilder class for console app, BasWinFormsAppBuilder class for WinForms based projects and XXX for windows services.
+Base classes for app start infrastructure are the

+-   BaseAppBuilder class for console app,
+-   BaseWinFormsAppBuilder class for WinForms based projects and
+-   BaseBackgroundServiceAppBuilder for windows services.

 You have to derive a class from one of this base classes and implement the method LoadDiContainerServiceProviderPackage to load a IDiContainerServiceProviderPackage base implementation providing your DI container setup.